-MAT 5441 Methods and Materials for the

-Teaching of Secondary Mathematics
+MAT 5441 - Methods and Materials for the Teaching of Secondary Mathematics

-Prerequisite: Intent to earn educator license in Mathematics.

-This course will acquaint preservice secondary teachers with NCTM Standards and current issues related to teaching secondary mathematics.
-Emphasis will be placed on using manipulative materials; graphing and scientific calculators; and computers and software to teach mathematics.
+Credits, 3 sem. hrs.
+Prerequisite(s): Math major with at least junior standing in the Teacher Education Program.
+This course will acquaint preservice secondary teachers with Common Core Standards and MS requirements for secondary mathematics.
+It will include pedagogy based on current issues related to teaching secondary mathematics.
+Emphasis will be placed on using manipulative materials and technology to explain mathematical relationships.

-MAT 5452 Applied Mathematical Problem Solving
+MAT 5452 - Applied Mathematical Problem Solving

-Prerequisite: MAT 222 and instructor's consent.
+Credits, 3 sem. hrs.
+Prerequisite(s): MAT 222 and instructor's consent.